Deploying Microsoft Teams Direct Routing with Phone Systems

-Evolve IP’s Guide to Microsoft Teams Direct Routing Solution
+Evolve IP’s Guide to Microsoft Teams Phone Systems with Direct Routing Solution

 Section 1: RACI

-Thanks for your interest in learning more about the Microsoft Teams Direct Routing solution.
-This overview dives into the major considerations you’ll want to think through, as well as provides advice on implementing Microsoft Teams Direct Routing independently or with a 3rd party enterprise voice provider like Evolve IP.
+Thanks for your interest in learning more about the Microsoft Teams Phone Systems with Direct Routing solution.
+This overview dives into the major considerations you’ll want to think through, as well as provides advice on implementing a Microsoft Phone System with Direct Routing independently or with a 3rd party enterprise voice provider like Evolve IP.

 To start, here’s a suggested RACI that covers many of the major Microsoft Teams Direct Routing milestones:

 Implementing Microsoft Phone System with Direct Routing Responsibility Matrix

 This RACI assumes you will use a 3rd party provider for your enterprise voice solution.
 If you’re planning on going at it alone you can simply implement in Excel and assign internally.

 - R = Responsible – The entity who performs the action/task

 - A = Accountable – The entity who is held accountable that the action/task is completed